Kehindeajayi01/Project/Quiz/README.md

 ## A Simple Quiz App
-- This App display a set of questions and options to users and then ask for the user to choose the correct option.
+- This App displays a set of questions and options to users and then ask the user to choose the correct option.
 - Based on the user's input, it displays if the user is correct or incorrect.
-- At the end of the quiz, the app display the score of the user.
+- At the end of the quiz, the app displays the score of the user.

 ## How to run the code
 - I have provided a sample question, option, and answer files.